Muz32/belly-button-challenge/README.md

       - `app.js`: JavaScript code for rendering the visualizations on the dashboard.

 # Source of Data
 The data was provided by **edX Boot Camps LLC** and sourced from **The Public Science Lab, Department of Applied Ecology, North Carolina State University**.
-For more information, please visit the [Rob Dunn Lab's Belly Button Biodiversity project page](https://robdunnlab.com/projects/belly-button-biodiversity/results-and-data)
+Further information about the dataset can be found on the following webpage:https://robdunnlab.com/projects/belly-button-biodiversity/results-and-data